Consumer Diary: Cat Litter Box Order, Food Hacks

 ”No, no,” he said.
 “I’m just happy I could help.
 Happy holidays.”

-My wife then called Best Buy and found it had two in stock, which we could pick up immediately.
+My wife then called Best Buy and found that Greg was right.
+It had two in stock, and we could pick one up immediately.

-Also, there was a $10 coupon in addition, and if we bought the membership, if the item went on sale in the next two months we could get a partial refund.
+Also, there was a $10 coupon in addition, and if the item went on sale in the next two months we could get a partial refund.

-It was a no-brainer. and I picked it up.
+It was a no-brainer. and I drove over and picked it up.

 Storage tip: Tape a tomato’s end, and keep your tomato fresh for weeks.
 Photo credit: Harlan Levy